 College to premiere original play by theater professor

-“I wrote the work as an experiment on writing a new play using the Elizabethan theatrical model,” said Mahle, who noted that the actors in The Third Side will appear in modern-day dress to present the full length dramatic thriller.
-“Last spring we presented Hamlet in the Sprint Theater, so it will be an interesting twist to produce a play this spring that is based on the death of Shakespeare’s rival, as well as the idea that ‘truth’ often lies outside the two sides to a story."
+“I wrote the work as an experiment on writing a new play using the Elizabethan theatrical model,” explained Mahle, who noted that the actors in The Third Side will appear in modern-day dress to present the full length dramatic thriller.
+“Last spring we presented Hamlet in the Sprint Theater, so it will be an interesting twist to produce a play this spring that is based on the death of Shakespeare’s rival, as well as the idea that ‘truth’ often lies outside the two sides to a story,” said Mahle.

 The college’s Sprint Theater has seating and lighting which can be moved into a variety of configurations, including theater in the round, with a 200 person total seating capacity.
 By contrast, the adjacent Mainstage Theater at the college’s arts complex has 1,650 fixed seats and a 10-story fly space over the stage to accommodate larger scale touring productions.